 What’s more, I’ve seen protest change things.
 I’ve seen land rights secured in India, climate legislation won in the UK, and social justice movements strengthened to fight another day.

-In early 2021, the UK Government began rushing through a piece of legislation called the Police, Crime, Sentencing and Courts Bill.
+In early 2021, the UK Government began rushing through a piece of legislation called The Police, Crime and Sentencing Bill.

 What’s in the Bill?

-The Police, Crime, Sentencing and Courts Bill covers a range of new police powers including limits to protest, as well as criminalising already marginalised nomadic groups in the UK.
+The Police Crime and Sentencing Bill covers a range of new police powers including limits to protest, as well as criminalising already marginalised nomadic groups in the UK.
 Here’s what you need to know when it comes to protest.